2020 Jawad memorial prize

-The second Jawad Memorial Prize for Urdu-English translation, 2019.
+The third Jawad Memorial Prize for Urdu-English translation, 2020

 Ali Jawad Zaidi (1916-2004) was an Urdu poet and polyphonic scholar.
-He wrote several books of ghazals and nazms apart from research based texts such as 'A History of Urdu Literature' and 'Uttar Pradesh ke Marsiyago' and several others.
-He also wrote commentary on a wide range of subjects, publishing significant books like 'Do Adbi School' and 'Islami Taraqqi Pasandi.
+He wrote several books of ghazals and nazms apart from scholarly works such as 'A History of Urdu Literature', 'Uttar Pradesh ke Marsiyago' and several others.
+He also wrote commentary on a wide range of cultural themes, publishing significant books like 'Do Adbi School' and 'Islami Taraqqi Pasandi.
 He had been honoured with several awards including the Padmashri, the Ghalib Award, the Mir Anis award and others.
 He had been working on a project he called 'Urdu mein Ramkatha' when he passed away.

-The Jawad Memorial Prize for Urdu-English translation has been instituted to honour his literary legacy, especially the fact that much of his work served as a bridge between languages, cultures, histories.
-It is our hope and endevour that the prize will serve to continue his life's work in a small way.
+The Jawad Memorial Prize for Urdu-English translation has been instituted to honor his literary legacy, and especially the fact that much of his work served as a bridge between languages, cultures, histories.
+It is our hope and endeavor that the prize will serve to continue his life's work in a small way.
+The prize is not restricted to genre and has been offered for short fiction as well as non-fiction in previous years.

 Details and Rules: